You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 Improving Trade Management

 Most traders really struggle once they enter a position.
 They’re like a deer caught in the headlights of an oncoming car.
+(A strong reason you need a solid trading plan)

 They take profits too fast and get out of losing positions too slow.
 Sound familiar???